310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
 Ahh, there's something like a library downstairs.
-I only learnt about it when a friend told me in my first year too.
+I also only learnt about it when a friend told me in my first year.

 And because it’s underground, nowadays it has old books you can't get a hold of, and there's even prohibited-looking books collected from somewhere by Natsume-kun in there.
 It’s pretty interesting.